lulujianjie/efficient-person-generation-for-reid/README.md

 ## Citation
-Please cite the following paper if you use this repository in your reseach.
+Please cite the following paper if you use this repository in your research.
 TBD

 ## Acknowledgment